anynines/a9s-kubernetes-training/website/docs/docker/40-simple-web-app.md

     CMD ["ruby", "simple-sinatra-app.rb"]

 Again, the `FROM` statement specifies which container image is to be used as the **base image**.
-Instead, of going through the hussle of setting up a Ruby environment within the container, it is much easer to earch for a well-maintained Ruby base image, e.g. on DockerHub [3].
+Instead, of going through the hassle of setting up a Ruby environment within the container, it is much easier to search for a well-maintained Ruby base image, e.g. on Docker Hub [3].
 The `ruby:2.5-alpine` does the trick.
-In constrast to the regular `ruby:2.5` image the Alpine [4] version is much smaller.
+In contrast to the regular `ruby:2.5` image, the Alpine [4] version is much smaller.
 You can try it yourself and remove the `-alpine` at the end of the container image specification and build a container from it.
-The initial pull will take much longer as the `ruby:2.5` image - based on the Debian image [5] - is much larger.
+The initial pull will take much longer than the `ruby:2.5` image - based on the Debian image [5] -, since the latter is much larger.

 Within the container we define a working directory `/app`.

 Now we face a **challenge: how to get our application into the container**?

 That's what the line `COPY simple-sinatra-app.rb /app` does.
-It's important to understand that the container image during its building interacts with your local filesystem.
-Copy transfers a file from your container image working directory into the container image and thus - later - into the running container.
+It's important to understand that the container image during its build interacts with your local filesystem.
+Copy transfers a file from your local working directory into the container image and thus - later - into the running container.

 The line `CMD ["ruby", "simple-sinatra-app.rb"]` starts the application on container startup.